Topic filters and actions

 SQL filters

-A SqlFilter holds a SQL-like conditional expression that will be evaluated in the broker against the arriving messages' user-defined properties and system properties.
+A SqlFilter holds a SQL-like conditional expression that is evaluated in the broker against the arriving messages' user-defined properties and system properties.
 All system properties must be prefixed with sys. in the conditional expression.
 The SQL-language subset for filter conditions tests for the existence of properties (EXISTS), null-values (IS NULL), logical NOT/AND/OR, relational operators, simple numeric arithmetic, and simple text pattern matching with LIKE.

 Here's a .NET example for defining a SQL filter: